 Tools that Can Help You Increase Productivity

-Apart from the numerous productivity hacks you can do to supercharge your productivity, technology can also be your ally in helping you get things done quickly and efficiently.
+Apart from the numerous productivity hacks, you can do to supercharge your productivity, technology can also be your ally in helping you get things done quickly and efficiently.
 There are a ton of productivity apps and tools to help you get work done while maintaining your focus.
-Here are few of the best ones out there:
+Here are a few of the best ones out there:

 The biggest productivity killer in the office is coincidentally the countless apps and tools we end up using in the first place.
 Shuffling between your Word editor, your email client, your Slack channel, your Dropbox folders, etc. drains our productivity and stops us from actually doing any work.
 This is why we created Bit.ai, the only productivity tool you’d need to get work done!